 How Long Is Bankruptcy In Australia?

-Bankruptcy might seem easy but there are numerous things you should know before deciding to file for one.
+Bankruptcy might seem easy, but there are numerous things you should know before deciding to file.
 When considering bankruptcy, it is natural to wonder how long bankruptcies last in Australia, if bankruptcy clears all debts, what happens when you declare bankruptcy, and what happens after bankruptcy discharge.
 The duration stays on our record.
-Understanding these crucial timelines of bankruptcy is essential to make sure that you are making the right decision.
+Understanding these crucial bankruptcy timelines is essential to making sure you are making the right decision.

-When you decide that bankruptcy is the only solution for you to get out of your financial problems, you would first need to complete the bankruptcy form and submit it.
-Be sure to have all the important things with you while filling the out form.
+When you decide that bankruptcy is the only solution to get out of your financial problems, you must complete and submit the bankruptcy form.
+Ensure all the essential things are with you while filling out the form.

 Once you have submitted the form and it has been approved, you will be declared bankrupt, indicating you can’t pay off your debts.
 If you are lodging the form electronically, it may take several days for AFSA to review and approve the document.

-This legal process will free you from almost all of your debts and give you an opportunity to start afresh.
-However, you would still have to pay some debts that are not covered in bankruptcy and also have to face the serious and lasting consequences of being bankrupt.
-This is the reason it is important to consult a bankruptcy expert before declaring bankruptcy.
+This legal process will free you from almost all your debts and allow you to start afresh.
+However, you would still have to pay some debts not covered by bankruptcy and face the serious and lasting consequences of bankruptcy.
+Therefore, it is essential to consult a bankruptcy expert before declaring bankruptcy.

-Typically, bankruptcy in Australia lasts for three years and one day but it could be extended, depending on the situation.
+Typically, bankruptcy in Australia lasts three years and one day, but it could be extended, depending on the situation.
 After that, you have an automatically discharged bankruptcy unless your trustee extends it.

-If you present the Debtor’s Petition, the standard period begins when the official receiver at AFSA accepts your application.
-However, if you are made bankrupt via a Sequestration Order that is made through a Court order on the application of one of your creditors, then the bankruptcy period doesn’t commence until you lodge the Statement of Affairs.
+If you present the debtor’s petition, the standard period begins when the official receiver at AFSA accepts your application.
+However, suppose you are made bankrupt via a sequestration order made through a court order on the application of one of your creditors.
+In that case, the bankruptcy period doesn’t commence until you lodge the Statement of Affairs.

 This means that even when you become bankrupt, you won’t be discharged from bankruptcy until the end of three years, starting from the day the bankruptcy form was filed.
-Moreover, if you fail to file the bankruptcy form, you will stay bankrupt indefinitely.
+Moreover, you will stay bankrupt indefinitely if you fail to file the bankruptcy form.

-It is a rare occurrence but it is possible to get your bankruptcy annulled.
-You have to pay back all your creditors in full or make an offer your creditor accepts.
+It is rare, but it is possible to get your bankruptcy annulled.
+You must pay back all your creditors in full or make an offer your creditor accepts.

-There isn’t any time limit to file for bankruptcy in Australia.
-In order to apply for bankruptcy and get accepted, you have to meet the following two requirements:
+There isn’t a time limit to file for bankruptcy in Australia.
+To apply for bankruptcy and be accepted, you must meet the following two requirements:

 - You can’t pay your debts when they are due

-There is also no maximum or minimum amount of income or debt you must have in order to be eligible to apply for bankruptcy.
+There is also no maximum or minimum amount of income or debt you must have to be eligible to apply for bankruptcy.
 There isn’t any fee required to file for bankruptcy.

 Once you have been declared bankrupt, it will stay on your credit report for either two years from when you are released from bankruptcy or five years from the day you were declared bankrupt.
 It will depend on whichever one is the latest.